-How to Find Diabetes Financial Assistance: Free Resources
+How to Find Financial Assistance for Diabetes: Resources

 Approximately 25 million people suffer from diabetes in the United States alone, and that number continues to rise every year.
 People living with diabetes are among some of those hit the hardest when it comes to expensive health care, spending on average 2.3 times more on healthcare costs each year, according to the Centers for Disease Control.
-Below, discover ways to find diabetes financial assistance so you can stop worrying about expensive medical costs, and get back to enjoying life.
+Below, discover ways to find diabetes financial assistance so you can stop worrying about expensive medical care and diabetes medications, and get back to enjoying life.

 The high cost of diabetes